So You're Wondering How to Choose a Racing Helmet

 Doing track days (HPDE) and routinely have an instructor with you?
 Built-in comms can make life much easier.
 Make sure you have a few different adapter cables on-hand for the most popular in-car intercom systems such as Chatterbox or Trac-Com.

-In endurance racing, having comms is a must.
+In racing, having comms is a must.
 Any time you’re working as part of a team, the ability to communicate info regarding flags, cautions, and pit stops becomes integral to your success.
 It’s equally important for the driver to communicate issues with the car back to the team.
-Depending on the type of radio system in the car, you may also need an adapter cable.

-The best helmet on the market for built-in comms is the Stilo ST5.1 GT Composite.
-It also comes in high-grade carbon fiber and FIA 8860-2018 variants, all of which share the same design integrating a host of communication features directly into the shell.
+The most popular helmet on the market for built-in comms is the Stilo ST6 GT Composite.
+It also comes in very lightweight carbon fiber and FIA 8860-2018 versions, all of which share the ability to integrate communications features directly into the shell.
 This makes plugging/unplugging comms a breeze, and leaves nothing dangling from your helmet when not in use.

 Hydration and Forced Air Cooling